confluentinc/cp-docker-images/examples/multi-datacenter/README.md

 ![image](images/c3-consumer-lag-dc1-topic2.png)

-6. Navigate to http://localhost:9021/monitoring/consumer/lag and select `dc2` (destination cluster) in the cluster dropdown.
-Verify that there are two consumer groups, one for reach Replicator instance running from dc1 to dc2: `replicator-dc1-to-dc2-topic1` and `replicator-dc1-to-dc2-topic2`.
-These show the consumer lag in `dc2` because Replicator has been configured with `offset.timestamps.commit=true` which commits its own offset timestamps to the destination cluster `dc2` so that it can resume where it left off when switching to the secondary cluster in case of disaster recovery.
+6. For Replicator copying from `dc1` to `dc2`: Do not confuse Replicator consumer lag in the origin cluster `dc1` with destination cluster `dc2`.
+Control Center also shows the Replicator consumer lag in `dc2` but this does not mean that Replicator is consuming from these topics in `dc2` (`topic1`, `_schemas`, `topic2.replica`).
+The reason you see this consumer lag in `dc2` is because Replicator has been configured with `offset.timestamps.commit=true` for which Replicator commits its own offset timestamps of its consumer group in the `__consumer_offsets` topic in the destination cluster `dc2`.
+This is so that Replicator can resume where it left off when switching to the secondary cluster in case of disaster recovery.

-note: this does not mean that Replicator is consuming from these topics in `dc2` (`topic1`, `_schemas`, `topic2.replica`).
-The reason you see this consumer lag in `dc2` is because Replicator runs `commitSync()` to update the offsets in `dc2`, and this is a side-effect.

-7. The "Consumer Lag" described above is a good representation of Replicator lag, because Replicator's embedded consumer commits only after the connect worker's producer has committed the data to the destination cluster.
-Do not confuse consumer lag with an MBean attribute called `records-lag` part of Replicator's embedded consumer.
+7. Do not confuse consumer lag with an MBean attribute called `records-lag` part of Replicator's embedded consumer.
 That attribute reflects whether Replicator's embedded consumer can keep up with the original data production rate, but it does not include replication lag due to producing to the destination cluster.
 It is real-time and it is normal for this value to be `0.0`.